Cable calculator

 In some product specifications, the motor output is listed in hp (the American unit for horsepower).

-You can use the same formula, but it’s a good idea to add a safety margin because real-world losses, startup surges, and motor inefficiency often increase the actual current draw.
-A common rule of thumb is to add 1 A per hp.
+In some specifications, the motor power is given in imperial hp (the American designation for horsepower).
+In that case, you can use the same formula, but it is advisable to add a safety margin, since real losses, starting currents, and inefficiencies often make the actual current slightly higher.
+A rule of thumb is to add add 1 A per hp.